 If you have a toothache, you may find the pain and discomfort is impacting your sleep.
 While you may not be able to get rid of it completely, there are some home treatments you can try to help manage the pain.

 Treating a toothache at home usually involves pain management.
 Here are a few ways to dull your pain so you can get a good night’s sleep.

 - Use over-the-counter pain medication.
-Using medications such as ibuprofen (Advil, Motrin), acetaminophen (Tylenol), and aspirin can relieve minor pain from a toothache.
-Using numbing pastes or gels — often with benzocaine — can help to dull the pain long enough for you to fall asleep.
+Using medications like ibuprofen (Advil, Motrin), acetaminophen (Tylenol), and aspirin can relieve minor pain from a toothache.
+Using numbing pastes or gels with benzocaine can help dull the pain long enough for you to fall asleep.
 Don’t use any products with benzocaine to treat infants or children under age 2.

 - Keep your head elevated.
 Propping your head higher than your body can keep the blood from rushing to your head.
 If blood pools in your head, it might intensify the toothache pain and possibly keep you awake.